shredware/blog/content/reasons-why-you-should-take-control-of-your-data.md

 the Gmail incident.
 These 0.2% however were over 150.000 users that had their emails wiped.

-Lesson to be learned: If giants err, it affects a lot of people.
+__Lesson to learn:__ If giants err, it affects a lot of people.
 Even if for the giant it isn't more than a rounding error.

 ## 5. Giants Don't Care